freeCodeCamp/guide/src/pages/articles/miscellaneous/freecodecamp-algorithm-insertion-sort-guide/index.md

 ---
 title: Freecodecamp Algorithm Insertion Sort Guide
 ---
-Insertion sort is a [_comparison_ based sorting](https://en.wikipedia.org/wiki/Comparison_sort).
+Insertion sort is a <a href='https://en.wikipedia.org/wiki/Comparison_sort' target='_blank' rel='nofollow'>_comparison_ based sorting</a>.
 A sorting algorithm is comparison based, if it uses comparison operators (such as `less than` and `greated than`) to find the order between two numbers.

 In this sorting technique, we always maintain a sorted sublist in lower position of list and then we take one element from the rest of list and insert it at it's correct place.
 We does so untill all of the elements are inserted into sublist.
 For example, while playing cards we sort cards in our hand.
 Starting from left and moving to right, we keep on inserting the card at it's right place till end.